juanstm200/A.R.G.G.Y/README.md

 of the operating system, as well as invocation or execution of programs

 ## Files
-- **README.md**: contains the description of how the code works and the description of the files used
+- **README.md** : Contains the description of how the code works and the description of the files used
-- **holberton.h** : is our header file that contains all the function calls and libraries that will be used in the Shell project
+- **holberton.h** : Is our header file that contains all the function calls and libraries that will be used in the Shell project
 - **get_path_dir** : This file contains the structure to make the call to the PATH and separate it by sud directories
-- **get_line_com** :this program contains the function to type at the  prompt and get the command line
-- select_built_in: This function validates whether the input argument is a valid command within the system
+- **get_line_com** : This program contains the function to type at the  prompt and get the command line select_built_in: This function validates whether the input argument is a valid command within the system
 - **search_dir_com** : This file has the function that validates the input argument and looks in the PATH if the input command exists in the directory
-- **exec_com_args** :This file has the function of creating the child process and executing the input argument
+- **exec_com_args** : This file has the function of creating the child process and executing the input argument